 Our clients Paul and Nathalie love their North London home but were looking to expand their kitchen and update the interiors throughout the house to enhance the property’s character while also meeting their objectives of having a more substantial and brighter home.
-We achieved this by adding a large kitchen extension to the rear of the house.
-The combination of large doors with wood frames and glass panes, and Velux roof-lights allows warmth and natural light into the kitchen.
-The kitchen extension was designed by Paul Roseman from Alan Cox Associates Barnet.
-The room interiors were designed by Tom Hughes, who worked closely with the clients to choose the perfect colours and textures for their home.
-Their vision was turned into reality by our team of talented carpenters, painters and decorators.
+Our experienced extension builders achieved this by building a large kitchen extension designed by Alan Cox Associates Barnet to the rear of the house.
+The combination of triple glazed timber doors and Velux roof-lights allow warmth and natural light into the kitchen.
+Our team of skilled painters and decorators renovated the interiors throughout the house while working closely with the clients and the interior designer, turning their creative vision into reality.

 We work with some of the best architects in London to offer you a full design and build service, in case you have not got any architectural plans yet.
 Our architects will first do a site survey before discussing the options with you.
 If you chose to go ahead with them, they will prepare all the structural and architectural drawings and will even submit a planning application for you if needed.
 They also offer an optional 3d visualisation of the extension, which will help you get an idea of what your completed extension will look like, including the interiors.

 This large kitchen extension in Barnet, North London, was designed by award-winning Alan Cox Associates.